Cardio Fitness Equipment

-Fitness Packages We offer a range of Cardio and Strength fitness packages.
-Explore our ranges here
+We offer a range of Cardio and Strength fitness packages.
+Explore our ranges here.

-Foldable - these type of rowing machines are among the smallest items of fitness equipment, so if short of space, foldable rowing machines are more straightforward to store after the session.
-See our range of Foldable Rowers
+These type of rowing machines are among the smallest items of fitness equipment, so if short of space, foldable rowing machines are more straightforward to store after the session.
+See our range of Foldable Rowers.

-Magnetic - these rowing machines use powerful electromagnets to provide you with adjustable degrees of resistance.
+These rowing machines use powerful electromagnets to provide you with adjustable degrees of resistance.
 Magnetic rowers give a smooth action that makes you feel like you're rowing across water.
 Unlike air-based machines, magnetic rowing machines will not increase in resistance the harder or faster you pull.
 Despite this, magnetic rowing machines can still offer a physically demanding workout that makes them well-suited for at-home workouts because they are also generally a lot quieter than other types of rowers.
-See our range of Magnetic Rowing Machines
+See our range of Magnetic Rowing Machines.

-Air - sometimes combined with magnetic resistance, air rowers offer a close representation of the actual rowing experience, second only to water rowers.
+Sometimes combined with magnetic resistance, air rowers offer a close representation of the actual rowing experience, second only to water rowers.
 Air rowers are powered by the resistance of moving a fan against air.
 The resistance on some rowing machines can be altered by adjusting a damper, but on most other air rowing machines the intensity is increased by rowing faster, as you would if you were rowing on water.
-See our range of Air Rowing Machines
+See our range of Air Rowing Machines.

-Commercial - popular and affordable commercial grade rowing machines that you'll find in many top health clubs across the world.
+Popular and affordable commercial grade rowing machines that you'll find in many top health clubs across the world.
 A variety of sleek, highly refined pieces of exercise equipment ready for your cardio health on the up.
 Increase your fitness by burning calories and building muscle in a safe, low-impact way.
-Explore our range of Commercial Rowing Machines
+Explore our range of Commercial Rowing Machines.